 Under the GDPR, you must respect the right of data subjects to access and control their personal data.
 In your privacy notice, you must outline their rights in respect of:

-Explain how data subject can get in touch if they have questions or concerns about your privacy practices, their personal information, or if they wish to file a complaint.
-Describe all ways in which they can contact you – eg online, by email or postal mail.
+Explain how data subjects can get in touch if they have questions or concerns about your privacy practices, or their personal information, or if they wish to file a complaint.
+Describe all ways in which they can contact you such as online, by email or by postal mail.

 If applicable, you may also include information on:

-If you link to external sites and resources from your website, be specific on whether this cons****utes endor****t, and if you take any responsibility for the content (or information contained within) any linked website.
+If you link to external sites and resources from your website, be specific on whether it is and if you take any responsibility for the content (or information contained within) any linked website.